MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 You can use the new Embedding SDK API to embed multiple visualizations in a client's webpage, with high performance that is similar as loading one OOTB Library dossier page.

+Custom visualizations are also supported.
+To embed custom visualizations, you should deploy them on MicroStrategy Library first.
+For how to deploy custom visualizations on MicroStrategy Library, please refer to [Deploy a Custom Visualization](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Deploying_a_custom_visualization.htm).

 ## Requirements

 You need to use a new js bundle `embedding-component-alpha.js`: